mbabynames search ✿

 Eden Sophia

-Eden ("noble and strong") and Sophia ("wisdom").
+Eden ("delight") and Sophia ("wisdom").
 Two distinct meanings that create a name with range.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Heritage picks